Indian scientists: We didn't back doubling of vaccine dosing gap

 "That specific number was not quoted," he said, without elaborating.

-NK Arora, head of the COVID working group, declined to comment on its recommendations but said all its decisions were taken collectively by the NTAGI at large.
+N K Arora, the COVID working group head, declined to comment to Reuters on its recommendations but said all its decisions were taken collectively by the NTAGI at large.

 A NEGVAC representative said it "respects the decisions of the NTAGI and use them for our work", declining to elaborate.

-Real-world data released early last month by South Korea showed that one dose of the vaccines from AstraZeneca and Pfizer was 86.6 percent effective in preventing infections among people aged 60 and older.
+Real-world data released early last month by South Korea showed that one dose of the vaccines from AstraZeneca and Pfizer was 86.6% effective in preventing infections among people aged 60 and older.

 Muliyil said this increased confidence within the advisory body that delaying a second shot would not be harmful.

-The AstraZeneca vaccine accounts for nearly 90 percent of the 257.5 million vaccine doses administered in India.
+The AstraZeneca vaccine accounts for nearly 90% of the 257.5 million vaccine doses administered in India.

 The dispute over doses comes amid criticism from some scientists that the government had been slow to respond to a new virus variant that led to a spike in infections in April and May.